 - recognize and honor the intellectual property of others - comply with legal restrictions regarding plagiarism and the use and citation of information resources - restrict the use of GAAQ's technology resources to the mission of the school.
-The use of computer systems for personal use unrelated to the mission of the school or for private gain is prohibited. - help maintain the integrity of the school network and equipment.
+The use of computer systems for personal use unrelated to the mission of the school or for private gain is prohibited.
+This includes but is not limited to posting to social media, use of video games, downloading of explicit material etc. - help maintain the integrity of the school network and equipment.
 Deliberate tampering or experimentation is not allowed.

 It is a violation to modify and/or copy any protected system files, system folders or control panel files without prior approval of the Network Administrator or IT Coordinator.
 The use of non-GAAQ proxies or VPNs inside the school is also prohibited.

 Educational Use: